 7. Think before volunteering.

 What is the long term impact of painting that classroom, handing out food for an afternoon or holding babies in an orphanage for 2 days?
-Ask yourself if you have a specific skill-set or expertise that is highly valuable to the community you are traveling to.
+Ask yourself if you have a specific skill-set or expertise that is highly valuable to the community you are travelling to.
 If you are unsure at all, we highly suggest spending time learning those working in the community long term.
 It’s impossible to be a good volunteer without actually understanding the needs of the community.